 The Galbreath Award

 This award is named for the late John W. Galbreath, a self-made man who distinguished himself in both business and also as a horseman.
 Born in Derby, Ohio, he built a small local firm into an international real-estate project-development company.
-His interests included the Pittsburgh Pirates baseball team and Darby Dan Farm, a Thoroughbred breeding and racing enterprise that won stakes on three continents.
+His interests included the Pittsburgh Pirates baseball team and Darby Dan Farm, a Thoroughbred breeding and racing enterprise that won stakes races on three continents.
 He also served for many years as chairman of Churchill Downs.

 Mr. Galbreath was the first ever to breed and race Kentucky Derby winners (Chateaugay and Proud Clarion) and an English (Epsom) Derby winner (Roberto).
 He received Eclipse Awards as racing’s “Man of the Year” in 1972 and as the country’s outstanding breeder in 1974.
 Mr. Galbreath was heavily involved in importing top Thoroughbred stallions from overseas, and among his selections were Ribot and Sea- Bird II.